resource-watch/slate/source/includes/api/_fields.md

 Other, more complex, field types, like `geometry` types, include additional details for their respective types.
 As before, this is related with the underlying Carto implementation tools, and not actively maintained or supported by the RW API.

+For more information about the different types that can be found in Carto datasets please refer to [PostgreSQL's documentation on Data Types](https://www.postgresql.org/docs/11/datatype.html) or [PostGIS's documentation](https://postgis.net/docs/index.html).

 ### ArcGIS feature layer

 > Example response for a ArcGIS dataset